AGENTS

 * You are resetting a managed browser install to force a fresh download on next `install`.

-* You are cleaning up CI caches or switching browser targets.
+* You are cleaning up continuous integration (CI) caches or switching browser targets.

 ## Canonical usage